Syrup-2005/Comp2042-CW2025/ReadMe.md

   * Summary:
     - the game speeds up exponentially to force players to adapt to a faster playstle or risk ending the game faster
-    - This ensures the infinite loop holds up while making sure gameplay does not go stale
+    - This ensures the infinite loop holds up while making sure gameplay can come to an end and introduce a challenge
+    - Every 1000 points the timeline speed increases

 8. Next Piece Board implementation
     - This allows players to get a heads up for the next coming piece